rvnminers-A-and-N/electrumx-satori/README.md

 	sudo systemctl stop electrumx
 ```

 Just a note: Testnet was launched with the same forkdrop/airdrop list as mainnet.
-Since ElectrumX-Evrmore ignores genesis block UTXOs which were never claimed, I should research which airdrop UTXOs on testnet were never claimed (likely almost all of them), and generate a separate "/home/myid/electrumx-evrmore/electrumx/airdropindexes.csv" file for testnet.
-I haven't done that, which may create some odd behavior on testnet related to testnet genesis-block UTXOs when using Electrum-Evrmore with testnet.
+Since ElectrumX-Satori ignores genesis block UTXOs which were never claimed, I should research which airdrop UTXOs on testnet were never claimed (likely almost all of them), and generate a separate "/home/myid/electrumx-satori/electrumx/airdropindexes.csv" file for testnet.
+I haven't done that, which may create some odd behavior on testnet related to testnet genesis-block UTXOs when using Electrum-Satori with testnet.
 Nothing is actually changed on the testnet chain and a new ElectrumX database can always be generated in the future if desired.